 The correlations are not constant through time, but rather show a negative trend during the study period, although not statistically significant.
 Because of the sparse coverage of meteorological stations in some areas, especially until the 1970s, the local relationships between elevation and extreme precipitation were assessed by decade.
-Hence, the coDSS algorithm used a different correlation model between the R30mm index and elevation within each decade, which were inferred using the procedure proposed by [2].
+Hence, the coDSS algorithm used a different correlation model between the R30mm index and elevation within each decade.

 The estimated correlations between elevation and the R30mm index range from moderately weak (-0.45) to strong (0.86) across the region and along decades.
 For illustration purposes, only the correlation models of the 50s, 70s and 90s decades are presented in Fig. 3.
-The decreasing relationship between R30mm and elevation is clearly evident over the southeast region.
+The decreasing relationship between R30mm and elevation is evident over the southeast region (Caldeirão mountains).